RoosterDragon/Desktop-Ponies/Content/readme.txt

 Thanks for /dev/tty5 for the following fixes/suggestions:
 - Running the screensaver while having 0 ponies set to run in the settings file will now launch 1 random one instead of getting stuck.
  - When autostarting or running the screensaver, the main window used to pop up briefly then vanish.
-It now doens't appear it all.
+It now doesn’t appear it all.
 - Right clicking and selecting "configure" on the screensaver file didn't work for some versions of windows.
 Fixed.